ssuleee/seun-sule-pui-hw/final-project/README.md

 ### _Libraries and Other Components_

-List the JS libraries and other components (if applicable) that you plan to use.
+I plan to have a progress bar to make it an animation throughout the hair quiz.

 -

 ## Generative AI Use Plan

-Outline how you plan to use Generative AI tools to aid in the implementation (\~300 words).
+I plan to use Generative AI tools as a supportive resource throughout my website development process, while maintaining control over the core aspects of the project.
+In Week 10, as I begin coding the first page, I'll utilize AI to clarify complex coding concepts and suggest optimizations for my code snippets.
+However, I'll write the fundamental code myself to ensure a deep understanding of my website's functionality.
+During Week 11, while developing the hair quiz pages, I'll leverage AI to help generate question structures and logic flows, aiming for a comprehensive and user-friendly experience.
+I'll carefully review and adjust these AI-generated suggestions based on my hair care expertise.
+For the recommendation pages in Weeks 12 and 13, I may use AI to create initial content descriptions for various hair types and care routines.
+As always I will continue to review and customize this content to guarantee its accuracy and relevance to my target audience.
+Throughout this entire process, I will prioritize data protection, ensuring that no personal information is shared or compromised.
+By using AI in this manner, I aim to enhance my development process while maintaining the integrity and uniqueness of my hair care website.

 ### _Tool Use_

-What would you use?
-Edit the list given your plan.
-For each tool, explain briefly on what do you expect Generative AI to help you with and what might it not be able to help you with.

 - ChatGPT
-  - I will use it for … because it can help me …
+  - I will use it for drafting content descriptions for different hair types and care routines.
+It can help me generate informative and engaging explanations that I can then review and customize.
+  - I will use it for brainstorming ideas for user interface design and interactive elements, as it can provide creative suggestions for enhancing user experience.
-  - I will not use it for … because it might not be able to help me with …
+  - I will not use it for generating my code because it might not be able to help me with executing my vision properly.
-- GitHub Copilot
-- ...
+  - I will not use it to functionality because I want to know that I am aware of writtng the code myself.

 ### _Responsible Use_

-How would you use Generative AI responsibly?
+I plan to use AI responsibly by ensuring that I know how to write my code myself with the support of citing outside resources.
+This approach will help me maintain a deep understanding of my website's functionality and allow me to make informed decisions about its development.
+I will also be careful to ask questions that are specific and targeted, focusing on areas where AI can provide valuable insights or suggestions without taking over the core development process.

 ---